PoisotLab/ms_straight_lines/manuscript.md

 magnitude more difficult than the observation of species [@Jord16a; @Jord16].
 As a result, we have far more information about values of $S$.
-In fact, the distribution of species richness across the world is probably the most frequently observed and modelled ecological phenomena.
-Therefore, if we can predict $L$ from $S$ in an ecologically realistic way, we will be in a position to make first order approximations of food web structure at large scales, even under our current data-limited regime.
+In fact, the distribution of species richness across the world is probably the most frequently observed and modelled ecological phenomenon.
+Therefore, if we can predict $L$ from $S$ in an ecologically realistic way, we would be in a position to make first order approximations of food web structure at large scales, even under our current data-limited regime.